DavidKleindienst/DarEM/README.md

    * The default is -24.5, -12.2, 0, 12.2, 24.5
    * Ensure to not take more extreme angles than your microscope setup permits

+### Weights for PSD detection
+We've made the weights we trained for PSD detection available.
+If you would like to use them either to directly for finding PSDs or as starting point for additional training, please download them [here](https://seafile.ist.ac.at/d/264c0e39ecfa4cd5ace5/?p=%2FDareaDarem%2FDarEM) and place them in the appropriate folder under DarEM/models/

 ## Usage

 These are some quick instructions including screenshots of relevant settings.
 Please refer to our book chapter linked [below](#citation) for further details and explanations.